lankydan/spring-webflux-and-corda/spring-webflux-and-corda.md

     }
 }
 ```
-The `routes` bean takes in the `MessageHandler` bean (which we will look at later) and maps maps two URI's to functions found in `MessageHandler`.
+The `routes` bean takes in the `MessageHandler` bean (which we will look at later) and maps two URI's to functions found in `MessageHandler`.
 The DSL allows for a slightly shorter version when compared to the Java implementation.
 There are a few parts to focus on in this snippet.

 `("/messages")` defines the base request path of the two routing functions.
 The DSL allows the functions themselves to be nested from this path and helps with the conveying the structure of the routes.